TEAMMATES/teammates/docs/settingUp.md

    * Select `Existing Projects into Workspace` under `General`.
    * Set the `root directory` to the location where the repo is cloned.
    * Click `Finish`.

+1. Indentation: In TEAMMATES, we use 4 spaces in place of tabs for indentations.
+     Go to `Eclipse → Preferences` and configure for all the languages used in TEAMMATES:
+     * Java: `Java → Code Style → Formatter → Edit → Tab policy → Spaces only`
+     * JavaScript: `JavaScript → Code Style → Formatter → Edit → Tab policy → Spaces only`
+     * HTML: `Web → HTML Files → Editor → Indent using spaces`
+     * CSS: `Web → CSS Files → Editor → Indent using spaces`
+     * XML: `XML → XML Files → Editor → Indent using spaces`
+* HTML/JSP syntax: We prefer not to use the HTML/JSP syntax validator provided by Eclipse.<br>
+    To turn it off, go to `Project → Properties → Validation → HTML Syntax Validator` and uncheck the `Build` option.
+Similarly for `JSP Content Validator` and `JSP Syntax Validator`.

 ### IntelliJ IDEA